a-random-programmer/relayr-raspberry-pi/README.rst

     26.562
     25.875

-Now that the sensor is working and delivers data it's time to push that into the relayr cloud in the next section.
+Now that the sensor is working and delivers data it's time to push that data into the relayr cloud as shown in the next section.

 Create a device prototype in the relayr dashboard